Southern African Countries, EU Sign Trade Deal

 Consultations on the EPA with Nigeria, particularly with the Manufacturing Association of Nigeria, are still ongoing, said the country’s Vice President Yemi Osinbajo in an interview with the Premium Times news outlet earlier this month.

-Standing as the only two non-least developed countries (LDC) along with Nigeria in the region, some stakeholders in Côte d’Ivoire and Ghana have raised concerns about the negative consequences that could arise from the lack of implementation of an ECOWAS-wide EPA.
+As the only two non-least developed countries (LDC) in the region besides Nigeria, some stakeholders in Côte d’Ivoire and Ghana have raised concerns about the negative consequences that could arise from the lack of implementation of an ECOWAS-wide EPA.
 ECOWAS stands for the Economic Community of West African States.

 In addition to Nigeria, the Gambia and Mauritania have reportedly not yet signed the agreement.